SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 chapter.
 Basically, a page element implemented with Ajax is an element that can be dynamically refreshed without having to refresh the entire page.

-Waiting for an AJAX Element
+Waiting for an Ajax Element
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For an AJAX element using Selenium's *waitForPageToLoad* wouldn't
+For an Ajax element using Selenium's *waitForPageToLoad* wouldn't
-work since the page is not actually loaded to refresh the AJAX element.
+work since the page is not actually loaded to refresh the Ajax element.
 Pausing
 the test execution for a specified period of time is also not good
 because the web element might appear later than expected leading to invalid
 test failures (reported failures that aren't actually failures).